mathesar-foundation/mathesar/docs/docs/product/users.md

 - Can view, add, edit, and remove any column in the schema.
 - Can view, add, edit, and remove any constraint in the schema.
 - Can view, add, edit, and remove any record in the schema.
+- Can view, add, edit, and remove any exploration in the schema.
 - Can perform "extract column" and "move column" actions

 ### Editor